pranav-ui215/EaseMotion-css/submissions/examples/navbar-documentation-tejaswani/README.md

 ## What does this do?

-Provides a responsive navbar example for EaseMotion CSS.
+Provides multiple navbar examples for EaseMotion CSS users.

 ## How is it used?

-Open demo.html in a browser.
+Open demo.html and view different navbar layouts.

 ## Why is it useful?

-Helps developers build navigation bars using EaseMotion CSS components and utilities.
+It helps developers quickly build responsive and animated navigation bars while learning EaseMotion CSS utilities.